kamosz08/instant-physio-backend/readme.md

 - Backend: SQL vs NoSQL - this project didn't have any vision, sql database is not very flexible so it took some migrations.
 That being said I still think this use case fits SQL

 - Correct approach for JWT tokens storage is to store acces_token in memory and refresh_token in safe cookie.
 This way we are protected from XSS and CSRF.
 [Best way to store JWT tokens](https://dev.to/cotter/localstorage-vs-cookies-all-you-need-to-know-about-storing-jwt-tokens-securely-in-the-front-end-15id)

-## App description

-Main concept is to provide personal physical training to users.
-There are three types of users:
-- user (basic)
-- specialist
-- admin

-Existing features that this api provides:
-- User can log in/register as specialist or normal user (patient) (authentication and authorization)
-- Specialist accounts need to be approved by admin
-- Anyone can browse through specialists, read their descriptions
-- User can book a meeting with specialist

-## Instant Physio pet project client

-Same for both: Here will be app description same of client and BE, demo link, GIF?
-POtential future

-## How to run

-Instructions for client/BE

-## Tech stack
-Same for both: Here list of used technologies, link/screen to database schema

-## Deployment
-Instructions for client/BE

-## Conclusions
-Same for both